 2- Keep drinking down to no more than two times per week.
 The body needs 2-3 days, once sober again, to recover from drinking.
 Spacing out the nights you drink will help your body stay healthy.
 It's also going to help your memory which means you'll do better in class.

 3- Slow and steady wins the race- no more than three drinks a night.
 I'm not going to lie, drinking more than this just isn't fun.
 Puking, blacking out, getting into fights, hangovers...
 Yuck!

 Does Everyone at UND Drink?

 Have you seen the movie Animal House?
-Have you watched the MTV's Jersey Shore?
+Have you watched MTV's Jersey Shore?
 Do you think those people actually do more than go out every night, drink until they're super drunk, fight, and sleep with people?
 Social Media does a really good job of making us think that this is all that they do.
-They make us believe that in order to be sexy, desirable, fun, and to truly experience college/life you must drink, drink often, and drink in large quantities.
-But this is not what actually happens at college.
+They make us believe that in order to be sexy, desirable, fun, and to truly experience college life you must drink, drink often, and drink in large quantities.
+But this is not what actually happens in college.

 Did you know 9 out of 10 UND students said they do NOT need to have alcohol to have a good time?
 In fact, 1 in 3 UND students (any age) state that they do not drink at all.

 If you think you or someone else might need help because of drinking too much, call for help!